Vivojay/mariana-music-player/README.md

 package-manager, and extracted-build locations.
 Every candidate is started and version-checked.
 If anything is missing, the first/default choice (press Enter) downloads pinned archives, verifies every SHA-256, extracts into staging, checks all executables, and atomically activates the result.
+Download byte counts, percentages, and progress bars are shown while each archive is transferred.
 The second choice accepts manual paths.
 Run `tools setup` at any later time to repeat this flow.

-On Windows, the source-build fallback downloads the pinned FFmpeg 8.1.2 **essentials** ZIP from gyan.dev (one of the Windows builders linked by ffmpeg.org), official Chromaprint 1.6.0, and official rsgain 3.7.
+On Windows, the source-build fallback downloads the pinned FFmpeg 8.1.2 **essentials** ZIP from gyan.dev (one of the Windows builders linked by ffmpeg.org), official Chromaprint 1.6.0, official rsgain 3.7, and official Deno 2.9.2.
 The Gyan essentials archive is an external GPLv3 tool; its notices remain in the installed archive.
 Production desktop bundles continue to prefer Mariana's release manifest and native managed-tool builds.